Project Background

 The Landmark Society, on behalf of the Town and Village of Nunda, completed a Historic Resources Survey in 2022.
 The purpose of that survey was to identify areas or individual properties and sites that meet National Register of Historic Places designation criteria, as well as to create an inventory of the historically significant properties within the Town and Village.
 As part of the survey, the Village of Nunda was identified for its significance in Architecture, Commerce, and Transportation.

 As a result, the Village of Nunda partnered with the Landmark Society to complete a National Register of Historic Places nomination for the Nunda Village Historic District.
+The district was officially listed to the National Register in February 2025!
 See the historic district boundary map below.

 District Map